 We call it burnout.
 Anxiety.
 Depression.
 Stress eating.
 Relational conflict.
 Existential crisis.
 Sometimes we call it a dark night of the soul.

-But underneath many of these experiences is something far more foundational: a vibrant, connected and meaningful relationship with ourselves has never been intentionally grown and developed.
+But underneath many of these experiences is something far more foundational: a steady, compassionate relationship with ourselves has never been intentionally developed.

-So we seek externally what can only be found internally.
-We change jobs, find new partners, and suffer from mysterious chronic health issues.
+So we begin to seek externally what can only be found internally.
+We change jobs, pursue new relationships, and often struggle with chronic or unexplained health issues.

 It Is Not Selfish to Grow Your Relationship with Yourself

 If I could speak to my younger self, I would not tell her to accomplish more.
-I would not tell her to be less sensitive or more efficient.
+I would not tell her to be less sensitive, more efficient or more self-sacrificing.

 I would tell her this:

 Getting to know yourself and tending to your inner life is not selfish.
 It is not indulgent.
-It is not a distraction from your relationships or being of service.
+It is not a distraction from your relationships, and it does not mean that you are not a ‘good woman’.

-It is the foundation of living with vitality, connection and meaningful contributions.
+It is the foundation of living with vitality, connection and making meaningful contributions.

 Without a steady relationship with yourself, love can turn into over-functioning.
 Responsibility can turn into self-abandonment.
 Peacekeeping can become self-erasure.
 Purpose can quietly become performance.